Powerlearnproject/se-assignment-2-introduction-to-software-engineering-Njeruuuu/README.md

 Explain the concept of modularity in software design.
 How does it improve maintainability and scalability of software systems?
 Modularity refers to the principle of breaking down  a software system into distinct components each responsible for a piece of the functionality
 Modularity improves maintenance of the system this is because each module handles a specific aspect of the system’s functionality hence making it easy to debug and update each module specifically
-Modularity also makes it easy to test and debug a software this is because it just involves testing each module independently rather than testing the software as a whole hence making it easy for the developers to identify the faults within a specific area
+Modularity also makes it easy to test and debug a software this is because it just involves testing each module independently rather than testing the software as a whole hence making it easy for the developers to identify the faults within a specific area.
 Testing in Software Engineering:

 Describe the different levels of software testing (unit testing, integration testing, system testing, acceptance testing).
 Why is testing crucial in software development?6.
 Unit testing - this involves testing individual components of the system whereby the developers get to write the code to ensure that each part of the code perfoms as expected